The Short Answer

 - 1 Peter 5:1-3 – Peter exhorted “elders” (πρεσβυτερους) to “shepherd” (ποιμενατε) the “flock of God among them.”

-If one were to simply read the New Testament, without observing the use of various terms among modern Evangelicals, he or she would inevitably conclude that the leading and teaching and shepherding office of a New Testament local church is that of elder.
-Furthermore, he or she would also conclude that the office must be occupied by faithful and exemplary men, who would voluntarily take on the weighty task of caring for souls among a particular local church.
+If one simply reads the New Testament, without a previous commitment to the use of various terms among modern Evangelicals, he or she must necessarily conclude that the leading and teaching and shepherding office of a New Testament local church is that of elder.
+Furthermore, he or she would also conclude that the office must be occupied by faithful and exemplary men, who voluntarily take on the weighty task of caring for souls among a particular local church.

 Marc Minter is the senior pastor of First Baptist Church of Diana, TX.
 He and his wife, Cassie, have two sons, Micah and Malachi.